June Laverick

-June Laverick (born 11 June 1931) is an English film, television and stage actress.

-She was once described as "a popular lightweight leading actress of the day" and is probably best remembered as the fictional wife of Dickie Henderson in The Dickie Henderson Show.
+June Laverick (11 June 1931 — 19 October 2017) was an English actress, who was once described as "a popular lightweight leading actress of the day" and was probably best remembered as the fictional wife of Dickie Henderson in The Dickie Henderson Show.

-Personal
+Background

 Before June was born her parents ran a public house in Bishop Auckland but then returned to Redcar to run the Royal Hotel on the sea front near Redcar Pier.
 In 1931, Laverick was born in Laburnum Road, Redcar.

 In her youth June attended White House school and ballet school.
 She was determined at an early age that she wanted a career in light entertainment.

 She followed an acting career in theatre, film and television and after retiring from acting in her 30s June moved back to Redcar, marrying an ICI process worker and briefly taking over the licence of the Royal Hotel before returning south alone.